Vertex Cuts: Applications

-\begin{exam} The following example illustrates a tree decomposition of a 3-connected graph.
+From Theorem~\ref{theo:mu=0} we know that $\mu_{\min} = 0$.
+The set of cuts $C$ with $\mu (C) = 0$ form a nested subsystem $\cn $ and in these examples each maximal $\kappa $-inseparable set is an $\cn $-block.
+This is not always be the case, as can be seen from Figure~\ref{fig:opt}.
+We now give some examples. \begin{exam} The following example illustrates a tree decomposition of a 3-connected graph.
 We take $X$ to be the graph shown in Figure~\ref{fig:3block} (a) and (b).
 Let $\cn$ be the sub-system of cuts nested with all cuts in the cut system $\ci $ from Example~\ref{exam:finitecuts}.
 In fact in this case $\cn = \ci$.
 We have $\kappa = 3$.
-There are ten ($3$-inseparable) blocks.
+There are eight ($3$-inseparable) blocks.
 Three of them are shown shaded dark in (a).
 The three corresponding vertices of the structure tree all have valency one.
-Six blocks each consists of a $3$-cycle, which are all shaded light in (a), together with $p$.
+Four blocks each consists of a $K_3$ or a $K_4$, shaded light in (a), together with $p$.
 There is another block which has valency $3$ in the structure tree.
 This is shown in (b) with dotted ideal edges.
 The structure tree is shown in (c).

 \end{exam}